alexpdp7/language-tool-utils/README.md

 ## Usage

 ```
-$ ltu-run-server --ngrams en
+$ ltu-build-server --ngrams en
+$ ltu-run-server
 # switch to a different tab
 $ ltu-check-asciidoctor --language en path-to-asciidoc.adoc
 ```

-Review the `--help` option for each command for details.
+Review the `--help` option in some commands for details.